The Brush Foundation – Current Funding Strategy

-In November 2014, the Brush Foundation’s Board of Managers evaluated the Foundation’s grant making strategy to ensure that its funding decisions have the greatest impact in this challenging time for reproductive health, rights, and justice.
-Through a rigorous and thoughtful process, the Board refocused its funding strategy; for the next three to five years the Foundation will support reproductive health, rights, and justice in Ohio through activities designed to advance public policy, access to care, and culture change.
+In 2014, the Brush Foundation’s Board of Managers evaluated the Foundation’s broad grant making strategy to increase the impact of its funding in this challenging time for reproductive health, rights, and justice.
+Through a rigorous and thoughtful process, the Board narrowed its strategy, determining that for at least three to five years the Foundation will support reproductive health, rights, and justice through activities designed to advance public policy, access to care, and culture change in Ohio.

 In November 2015, the Board determined four “paths forward” to further its goals:

-3. Support New Thinking and the Next Generation – In order to influence the public narrative and promote culture change, the Brush Foundation seeks to amplify voices that are sometimes marginalized in the reproductive health and rights arena.
-The Foundation is reaching out to selected groups – including millennials, communities of color, multi-issue social justice organizations, and others – to support new approaches to change the current narrative.
-The Foundation also intends to support capacity building to work in new and effective ways to promote reproductive health, rights, and justice in Ohio.
+1. Support New Thinking and the Next Generation – In order to influence the public narrative and promote culture change, the Brush Foundation seeks to amplify voices that are sometimes marginalized in the reproductive health and rights arena.
+The Foundation is reaching out to target constituencies – including young people, communities of color, multi-issue social justice organizations, and others – to support new approaches to change the current narrative.
+The Foundation also intends to support capacity building to work to promote reproductive health, rights, and justice in Ohio.

-4. Expand Collaboration – The Foundation is exploring the potential to support an array of organizations working on progressive social justice issues in Ohio – including but extending beyond reproductive health access and rights – to come together for strategic thinking, strategy development, and possible collective action that could further policy reform and culture change.
+3. Expand Beyond the Core – The Foundation is exploring the potential to support an array of organizations working on progressive social justice issues in Ohio – including but extending beyond reproductive health access and rights – to come together for strategic thinking, strategy development, and possible collective action that could further policy reform and culture change.

-Over the next several months, we will be inviting a small number of organizations to respond to one or more Notices of Funding Opportunity (NOFO).
-More information about our funding strategy and other grant making opportunities will be available on our website in Summer 2017.
+We continue to invite a small number of organizations to respond to certain Notices of Funding Opportunity (NOFO).
+More information about our funding strategy and other grant making opportunities will be available on our website in 2018.